 This post may contain affiliate links which won't change your price but will share some commission.

-Why You’ll Love This Recipe:
+Why You'll Love this Broccoli Cheddar Soup:

 - flour.
 Thickens the soup.
 All-purpose flour works best, but you can substitute a gluten-free blend if needed.

 - chicken broth.
-Adds depth. use homemade broth to adjust the seasoning more easily.
+Adds depth. use homemade chicken broth to adjust the seasoning more easily.
 Vegetable broth also works.

 - fresh broccoli florets.
 Fresh florets are ideal for texture and flavor, but frozen can be used in a pinch.